The stall may start between 150-170°F (65-76°C) and really could last for hours (up to 7h !).

 Four methods to overcome the stall:

-- Rising the ambient heat (keyword Hot&Fast)
+- Rising the ambient heat (keyword Hot&Fast) (sometimes in combiantion with one of the following points)

 - Using the Texas crutch (wrapping in aluminum foil)